 The resources below may help you to understand Maryland family law.
 Keep in mind, however, that books explaining the law are no substitute for the law itself.
 You should always verify what the authors of these books say about the law by looking up the statutes, cases, and regulations the books cite.
 Some of these books may also include sample forms.
 For Maryland family law forms, use the official court self-help forms if they are available.

-- Maryland Department of Human Resources Child Support Program
+- Maryland Department of Human Services, Child Support Administration

 - Maryland Divorce & Separation Law / edited by Daniel F. Thomas.
 9th ed.
 Baltimore, Md.: MICPEL, 2009.

 - Custody: the Child's Voice / Baltimore, Md. : MICPEL, 2000.

 - Maryland Family Law / John F. Fader, II, Richard J. Gilbert.
 4th ed.
 New York : Lexis Publishing, 2006.

 - Family Law Manual, Maryland / William D. Paton and William C. Staley.
 Lancaster, Pa.: Hanford Pub.
 Co., c1984-

 - Custody/Visitation Issues in the Non-Traditional Family / Baltimore, Md.: MICPEL, 1999.

 - Child Support Guidelines: Advocacy within Their Context / Baltimore, Md.: MICPEL, 1995.